 - See Product Description for details including limitations and what is not covered.

-These lenses are good complement for the 18-55mm lens, though they are much better built and are optically far superior compared to the kit lenses.
+These lenses are a good complement for the 18-55mm lens, though they are much better built and are optically far superior compared to the kit lenses.

 Additionally, these lenses are designed for full-frame cameras.
 That means when you mount them on a crop camera their effective focal length becomes longer.
 The focal length is perfect for shooting portraits, a bit of wildlife life, sports and other fast action.
 Ideal for outdoor use too as these lenses come with fluorite coating and moisture resistance built into them.